Capecitabine as Adjuvant Treatment for Stage III Colon Cancer

 Key Response

 Capecitabine is an oral prodrug that undergoes a three-step enzymatic conversion to 5-FU.
-The final step is mediated by thymidine phosphorylase (TP), an enzyme that is often expressed at significantly higher levels in malignant cells compared to healthy tissue, theoretically concentrating the active drug within the tumor and reducing systemic toxicity.
+The final step is mediated by thymidine phosphorylase, an enzyme often found in higher concentrations in tumor tissues compared to normal tissues, theoretically leading to targeted delivery of 5-FU and reducing systemic toxicities like neutropenia and stomatitis.

 Key Response